bhavya-30/CogniBrief/README.md

 # CogniBrief

 +Description
   CogniBrief is used to efficiently extract key insights and information from extensive documents, audio, and video summaries.
 It caters to users who require rapid and optimized knowledge access, especially when time is a limiting factor.
-Additionally, CogniBrief provides a research oriented community for users to engage in meaningful discussions and connect with like-minded individuals, fostering a culture of knowledge exchange and scholarly discourse.
+Additionally, CogniBriefprovides a research oriented community for users to engage in meaningful discussions and connect with like-minded individuals, fostering a culture of knowledge exchange andscholarly discourse.
 This platform is designed to enhance the research and learning experience.

 +Installation
   1. Install python from https://www.python.org/downloads/.
 Ensure to select
   2. Install Visual Studio Code with following extensions: